feathersui/feathersui-starling/documentation/help/markdown/index.md

 ### Contributing to Feathers

-Would you like to contribute a bug fix or new feature to Feathers?
+Would you like to contribute a bug fix or new feature to the next version of Feathers?
 Please open a [Pull Request](https://help.github.com/articles/using-pull-requests) on the [Feathers Github project](https://github.com/joshtynjala/feathers).

 -   [Feathers Coding Conventions for Contributors](coding-conventions.html)